Mátyás Rákosi: Early years

 Rákosi's paternal grandfather participated in the Hungarian Revolution of 1848; as a result, he had to flee the village following the defeat.
 Rákosi's father, József Rosenfeld, was called "Kossuth's Jew" by the villagers, because he had been a member and avid supporter of the oppositionist Party of Independence and '48.
 He changed his surname Rosenfeld to Rákosi in 1903.
 He later repudiated religion and in common with most other Marxists described himself as an atheist and opponent of organised religion.

 Rákosi was a diligent and good student during his childhood.
-He finished his elementary studies in Sopron, then took his final exam at the High Technical Gymnasium of Szeged in 1910.
+He finished his elementary studies in Sopron, then took his final exam at the High Technical Gymnasium of Szeged in 1910, where one of his teachers was Mihály Babits.
 He then studied external trade at the Eastern Commerce Academy.
 He won scholarships for a year each in Hamburg (1912) and London (1913).

 While still a student in Hungary, he joined the Hungarian Social Democratic Party (MSZDP) in 1910 and was also a secretary and active member of the anarcho-syndicalist student movement, the Galilei Circle.

 He served in the Austro-Hungarian Army during the First World War and was captured on the Eastern Front in 1915 and held as a prisoner-of-war in Far Eastern POW camps by the Russians until the end of the war.
 Taking advantage of the chaotic situation in Russia, he successfully escaped from his detention and moved to Petrograd, centre of the Bolshevik Revolution.